 Pace refers to the speed at which you walk or run.
 By maintaining a brisk pace during your 16,000 steps, you can boost the number of calories burned.
 It is important to find a pace that is challenging but sustainable for an extended period of time.
 Pushing yourself to walk or run faster can increase your calorie expenditure and provide a more effective workout.

-See also How many calories in 100 grams of grilled chicken breast
+See also How many calories in a can of campbell's vegetable soup

 Incorporating intensity and pace variations into your 16,000 steps can provide a more effective calorie-burning workout.
 A great way to do this is by combining periods of higher intensity or faster pace with periods of moderate intensity or slower pace to create intervals.
 These intervals challenge your body and increase the overall calorie burn throughout your workout.